Diffusion of gravity waves by random space inhomogeneities in pancake-ice fields. Theory and validation with wave buoys and synthetic aperture radar: Comparison with other models

 The general trends of variation for the parameters $\lambda$ and $\varphi_{inc}$ are illustrated in Fig. \ref{models}, panels $a$ and $b$.
 We note the clear rollover peaks in attenuation that are shifted to lower wavenumbers as the two parameters $\lambda$ and $\varphi_{inc}$ are increased.

-In the scattering-based approach of \cite{meylan2021floe}, we have considered floes of radius $R=1\,{\rm m}$ and thickness $h=0.5\,{\rm m}$ uniformly distributed at the water surface (hence $\lambda=0$, with only discrete Poisson fluctuations present).
+In the scattering-based approach of Meylan \textit{et al.} (2021)\cite{meylan2021floe}, we have considered floes of radius $R=1\,{\rm m}$ and thickness $h=0.5\,{\rm m}$ uniformly distributed at the water surface (hence $\lambda=0$, with only discrete Poisson fluctuations present).
 In the case of Eq. (\ref{qeff}), we have taken values $\lambda=25\,{\rm m}$, $\varphi_{inc}=10^o$, $\overline{\tilde h^2}=5\cdot 10^{-4}\,{\rm m}^2$ for the correlation length of the fluctuation in the ice layer, the opening angle of the incident wave and the ice thickness variance, respectively, and we have set $r_2=1$ in Eq. (\ref{hat X}).

-The attenuation rates predicted by the two scattering-based approaches are well-aligned only for waves longer than 200 m, for which the flexural rigidity of the sea ice is expected to be negligible.
+The attenuation rates predicted by the two scattering-based approaches are well-aligned only for waves longer than 200 m, for which the flexural rigidity of 1 m radius floes is expected to be negligible.
 This behavior for very long waves is consistent with computational fluid dynamics simulations that consider the heterogeneous sea ice material composition and account for the wave-ice interaction dynamics \cite{marquart2021computational}.
-Numerical results therein suggest that the mechanical sea ice response becomes independent of the detailed distribution of pancakes for wave number smaller than 0.016 m$^{-1}$.
+Numerical results therein suggest that the mechanical sea ice response becomes independent of the detailed distribution of pancakes for wavenumbers smaller than 0.016 m$^{-1}$.

 For wavelengths in the range $30-200\,{\rm m}$, of interest for oceanographic applications, the effect of the ice cover inhomogeneity in Eq. (\ref{qeff}) becomes significant.
-While scattering from uniformly distributed pancakes, as described within the approach in \cite{meylan2021floe}, produces attenuations almost proportional to $k^5$ over the whole range of $k$, taking into account long-range fluctuations in the ice cover, as afforded by Eq. (\ref{qeff}), reduces the exponent in the attenuation scaling to almost $7/2$.
-The scaling is comparable with the one predicted by the Keller's model \cite{keller98} (see Eq. (\ref{Keller})), in the case of an effective viscosity equal to that of grease ice, $\nu=0.03\ \rm{ms}^{-2}$ \cite{newyear1999comparison} and thickness of the ice layer $h=0.1\,{\rm m}$ (red curve in Fig. \ref{models}, panel $c$).
+While scattering from uniformly distributed pancakes, as described within the approach in \citet{meylan2021floe}, produces attenuations almost proportional to $k^5$ over the whole range of $k$, taking into account long-range fluctuations in the ice cover, as afforded by Eq. (\ref{qeff}), reduces the exponent in the attenuation scaling to almost $7/2$.
+The scaling is comparable with the one predicted by the Keller's model \cite{keller98} (see Eq. (\ref{Keller})), in the case of an effective viscosity equal to that of grease ice,\cite{newyear1999comparison} $\nu=0.03\ \rm{ms}^{-2}$ and thickness of the ice layer $h=0.1\,{\rm m}$ (red curve in Fig. \ref{models}, panel $c$).

 The result is non-trivial, suggesting that scattering by pancake-ice in the presence of long-range fluctuations in the ice-cover could lead to a wave damping comparable to the one due to pure viscous effects.
 We note the smallness of the thickness variance utilized, $\overline{\tilde h^2}=5\cdot10^{-4}\ \rm{m}^2$, which could rise at most to $\overline{\tilde h^2}= 1.5\cdot10^{-3}\ \rm{m}^2$ if the effect of roughness were neglected by setting $r_2=0$ in Eq. (\ref{qeff}).
 The smallness of $\overline{\tilde h^2}$ is a further indication that the effect of fluctuations in the ice cover \textit{a priori} should not be overlooked.
 The fact that the wave damping due to a fluctuation level of few centimeters is comparable with the one predicted by Keller's model could at least partially explain the high values for the effective viscosity required by viscous models to reproduce experimental data \cite{de2018ocean,cheng2017calibrating}.